lexra/kpdocker/README.md

 Q: Could we use ${PYTHONPATH} to replece `sys.path.append(str(pathlib.Path("/data1/keras_yolo3").resolve()))` described above?

 #### Q: Why we set const `IMPUT_NAMES` to `'input_1_o0'` ?
 How the given `'input_1_o0'` to be determined?
-A: Use `Netron` as the graph tool for the given ONNX model to check the model `INPUTS` name:
+A: It's available to use the `Netron` app as the graph tool for the given ONNX model to check the model `INPUTS` name:

 ![image](https://github.com/lexra/kpdocker/assets/33512027/ea6a46c9-b68b-42e5-8c58-4406d32e4d81)